broughtj/Fin5330/Syllabus/FIN5330-Syllabus.md

 ### Course Description

 This course covers modern financial econometrics and data analysis.
-We will cover conventional time series models as well as modern algorithmic models.
+We will cover predictive time series models as well as modern algorithmic models.
 We will cover applications to risk management and trading (among other topics).
+We will also discuss modern developments such as how financial econometrics is influenced by and interfaces with artificial intelligence and machine learning.

 ### Prerequisites